BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-II/codex-WP-S-II-review.md

 An additional architectural review identified another important consideration.

-Early drafts of Codex WP-II referenced future Spatial Properties by name.
+Early drafts of Codex WP-S-II referenced future Spatial Properties by name.

 Following review, these references were removed.